isabella232/core-services-learn.en/help/website-implementation/target.md

 The best practice is to use and order confirmation request in all order funnels, even on non-retail sites.
 For example, lead generation sites usually have lead funnels with a unique "lead id" generated at the end.
 These sites should implement an order request, using a static value (e.g. "1") for the orderTotal.

 Customers using the Analytics for Target (A4T) integration for most of their reporting should also implement the order request, since A4T is not yet compatible with activity types like Auto Allocate, Automated Personalization and Auto Target.
-Additionally, the order request is a critical element in Recommendations implementations, powering algorithms based on purchase behavior.
+Additionally, the order request is a critical element in [!DNL Recommendations] implementations, powering algorithms based on purchase behavior.

 The order confirmation request should fire from a rule that is only triggered on your order confirmation page or event.
 Often, it can be combined with a rule setting the Adobe Analytics purchase event.
 It must be configured using the Custom Code action of the Core extension, using the appropriate data elements to set the orderId, orderTotal, and productPurchasedId parameters.